BBC Local Radio: History

 Independent Local Radio (ILR) launched nationally in 1973, with nineteen stations; more followed in subsequent years.
 As a result, many of the BBC Local Radio stations found themselves in direct competition with commercial competitors that utilised many of the popular DJs from the pirate radio stations, and that gained, in most cases, large audiences.
 Despite this, BBC Local Radio continued to flourish, and the 1980s and early 1990s saw the network expanded with a combination of new launches and existing city-based services expanded to include whole counties.
 By the mid-1990s this expansion concluded and since then, the complement of stations has remained unchanged.

 BBC Local stations were never intended to broadcast around the clock but from launch, rather than each station's frequency going silent, each station has carried another BBC station when not on air.
 Until the early 1990s BBC Radio 2 was carried due to it broadcasting a 24-hour service, although during the 1980s and early 1990s some stations carried output from BBC Radio 1 at various times, such as simulcasting Radio 1's Top 40 programme on Sunday afternoons.
 During the mid-1990s many stations switched to airing the BBC World Service and by the end of the 1990s all stations were carrying BBC Radio 5 Live during their downtime.

-The 1980s also saw an expansion of programming hours but stations had still handed over to Radio 2 by early evening.
+The 1980s saw an expansion of programming hours but stations had still handed over to Radio 2 by early evening.
 This was seen as unacceptable by the BBC so the decision was taken to begin the roll-out of regional evening programming which saw the same programme networked on all the stations in that area.
-Consequently, by the end of the 1980s, stations were now providing local/regional programming on weeknights, and in many areas at the weekend as well, until midnight.
+This rolled out on a region-by-region basis between 1988 and 1990, resulting in all stations providing local/regional programming on weeknights, and in many areas at the weekend as well, until midnight.

 Current operation

 The radio stations are operated from locations around the country that usually share with the BBC regional TV news services, and their news gathering bureaux.
 The stations are operated by the region in which the station is based and are the responsibility of the BBC English Regions department, a division of BBC News.

 The remit for each Local Radio station is the same: to offer a primarily speech-based service; comprising news and information complemented by music.
-The target audience of BBC Local Radio is listeners aged over fifty, who are not served as well as other age groups on the BBC.
+The target audience of BBC Local Radio is listeners aged over fifty, who are not served as well by BBC Radio as other age groups.

 Each station produces local programmes on weekdays from 6am until 2pm.
 Depending on location and population, afternoon, evening and weekend schedules will vary from shared regional programmes to being fully local although all live sports coverage continues to remain local.
 Since October 2023, all stations have carried the all England Late Show which originates in London or Manchester, and since November 2023, the Sunday evening show is also carried on all stations.

 All local BBC radio stations simulcast BBC Radio 5 Live from 0100 until 0600.